drewsilcock/drewsilcock.github.io/_posts/2014-09-23-using-make-and-latexmk.md

 If you don't like `latexmk` running continuously, and want to run make manually, or use something like `watch -n 1 make` to update your document, then just get rid of the `-pvc` option in `LATEXMKOPT`.
 Otherwise, if you only need to compile the document once and don't need to run `latexmk` continuously for recompilation, just run `make once`.

-Using this template and copying it across your \( \LaTeX \) documents hugely saves time on continually retyping in the compilation command, and means you can leave `latexmk` running in the background and ignore it (unless there's an error, in which case you can run `make debug` to view the errors).
+Using this template and copying it across your {% latex %} \LaTeX {% endlatex %} documents hugely saves time on continually retyping in the compilation command, and means you can leave `latexmk` running in the background and ignore it (unless there's an error, in which case you can run `make debug` to view the errors).